The Best Tweed Clothing Care Methods

-Invented in the 18th century by Scottish farmers to keep them warm and dry through the harsh winters in the Highlands, Tweed – which was known as Clò-Mór in Gaelic was woven to be as water resistant as possible.
+Tweed was Invented in the 18th century by Scottish farmers, and originally known as Clò-Mór in Gaelic.
+It was designed to keep them warm and dry through the harsh winters in the Highlands and woven to be as water resistant as possible.

-An endurable fabric the British aristocracy soon began to use it at their estates for their staff’s uniforms.
-When the fabric was first produced it was pattern-less but as production took off patterns were able to be added and the gentry could commission a piece of cloth to made specific to their estate.
+An enduring fabric, the British aristocracy soon began to use it at their estates for their staff’s uniforms.
+When tweed was first produced, it was pattern-less but as production took off, patterns were able to be added and the gentry could commission a piece of cloth to be made specific to their estate.

 Making tweed is a complicated process and even though, nowadays, it is mechanised the process still needs organisation to ensure the vibrant and often intricate patterns can be produced.